error-try-again/UbuntuHardeningFramework/README.md

 - [ ] Additional controls for alerts and logs
 - [ ] Streamline configuration for easy deployment
 - [ ] Email digests for alerts
+- [ ] Update SSH IDS alerting to use pam_exec based system rather than rotating timer

 # Notes
 If for some reason you need to reinstall apt installed configuration files to their defaults, e.g. pam.d, you can use the following command: